 Find below the most frequently asked questions regarding our courses.
 Click on a question to display the answer, but if you can’t find the question you have then please do not hesitate to contact us.

-No - there is no reason for you to ever visit the school to obtain your qualification.
+No - there is no reason for you to ever visit the school whilst studying on your chosen course.

-Yes - every student who completes their course gets a course certificate, issued by the relevant awarding body such as City & Guilds of London, or in the case of Getting Started or Masters Courses, a School of Stitched Textiles Certificate.
+Yes - every student who completes their City and Guilds accredited course gets a course certificate, or in the case of Skill Stage 1 - Getting Started or SST’s Masters Courses, a School of Stitched Textiles Certificate will be issued.

 We produce all our own course materials and also train our tutors in teaching at a distance so you get the best possible support.
 If you'd like to look at a sample of our course materials, please do contact us and we'll be happy to let you have an excerpt.

-Yes - tutors are very happy that they should be contacted if you need help with your course, but we do ask that you drop us an email to arrange this first so that your tutor is able to review your work to date and look up any queries you may have prior to speaking with you.
+Yes - tutors are happy that they should be contacted if you need help with your course and are always available via email, however if you wish to speak on the phone, we do ask that you drop us an email to arrange this first so that your tutor is able to review your work to date and look up any queries you may have prior to speaking with you.
 Obviously, there are times when they will be teaching elsewhere or on holiday, but in general we aim to return feedback in less than 10 days.
 Your tutor will be in touch a week or so after you commence your course to introduce themselves.

 Absolutely.
 There are lots of exciting career possibilities such as teaching in further and adult education, designing, authoring of books/courses, working to commission, work in theatre, film or TV, depending on the level and subject you're studying.
 We're happy to give you further advice so please do drop us a line.
 You may also like to look at our publication featuring the stories of several of our recent graduates HERE.

-No - you are not obliged to continue with your course or with paying the course fees if you decide you don’t wish to continue after your initial order of modules.
+No - you are not obliged to continue with your course (although most of our students do and we really hope you will!) or with paying the course fees if you decide you don’t wish or are unable to continue after your initial order of modules.
 We know that some students prefer to pay in full, as they find it motivates them to finish, and in this case you receive a substantial discount for paying the full fees up front.
 However you can also choose to pay for smaller numbers of modules to spread the cost.
-It means that you save on postage, your work is instantly delivered to us and the environment benefits from less traffic pollution.
-A win, win situation we hope, but not for everybody, which is why we still offer the traditional means as well.
-For beginner courses, you can upload the six individual pictures required directly to SST without using the 'dropbox' service.

 The main advantages are speed and cost; your tutor can receive your work and do feedback much more rapidly, as there is no waiting for parcels to be shipped back and forward (with the ever present danger that they could go amiss in transit) and all that postage is expensive, so we estimate that there is a saving to the student of around £300 in postage alone by studying online.
 Online course students do have some extra expense at home if they wish to print off modules etc, but this is more than compensated for by not having to pay postage and packing costs when submitting work.
 We are very conscious that travelling of samples and paperwork is very harmful to the environment we live in, and with your help, are trying our best to cut down on this wherever possible.
 Online courses cut down by almost 75% the carbon footprint left by other forms of distance learning, although it is worthwhile stressing that distance learning itself is very environmentally friendly when compared with travel to traditional on-site classes.

-For the longer City & Guilds courses you will need a sewing machine, but unless the course specifies it (e.g. Getting Started with Machine Embroidery) you won’t for the shorter ones.
-The same is true of computers.
-Internet and IT skills are required when studying online courses, but only to a basic level as tuition is given in putting together a digital portfolio etc. You will need access to a digital camera to record your progress, and access to the internet to upload your images.
-If you are uncertain about studying online - you can request a brochure and login to check out our online course system to see if you feel comfortable with it.
-It is just a case of entering your email and uploading your files to us - nothing too complex!
-Otherwise a computer is simply a useful way of printing labels, recording things, etc. If you have any questions please contact us.
+For the longer Skill Stage 2 and upwards courses you will need a sewing machine, but unless the course specifies it (e.g. Getting Started with Machine Embroidery) you won’t for the Skill Stage 1 – Getting Started ones.
+Basic Internet and IT skills are required when studying online courses, but specific tuition is given in video format for putting together a digital portfolio etc. You will need access to a digital camera to record your progress (this could be your phone if you have a decent camera on it), and access to the internet to upload your images.
+If you are uncertain about studying online, we can certainly understand and have produced a Quiz and Excerpts magazine for you to undertake a quick, fun quiz to assess the level of course you should consider as well as review excerpts from all of our course materials, which should give you a very good idea about how it works.

 Students often ask us how much their sewing and design materials will cost.
 In fact it is up to students how much they choose to spend, as samples and completed pieces will vary from student to student, so the materials required to make them will also vary.
 Costs can be kept to a minimum by using what you already have at home and shopping frugally in discount stores and charity shops for other items.
 However some students love this excuse to go shopping for all new items.
 So this aspect can be as frugal or expensive as you wish - it’s up to you.